turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 Suppose the player flips a switch in the game causing a light to turn on somewhere in the environment.
 How do you handle updating the screen?
-Do you seek out all the specific pixels which correspond to the lightw and turn them on individually?
+Do you seek out all the specific pixels which correspond to the light and turn them on individually?

 Probably not!
 But this is, in many ways, how front-end web technologies